 Following a period of extremely low rates as governments sought to mitigate the effects of the pandemic, interest rates are now being raised faster than ever before by central banks around the world.
 This has two direct impacts on the capital budgeting process: calculation of Net Present Value (NPV) and capital constraints.

 All growth investments now require revaluation of their business cases based on a necessarily higher discount rate in the calculation of the NPV of future cashflows.
 This should improve the relative assessment of shorter-term investments over investments with longer payback periods.

 Higher interest rates raise the cost of both debt and equity capital.
 The pool of available capital funding may therefore be reduced as organizations re-asses their funding arrangements.
-This will require re-balancing of portfolios, and re-assessment of investment options and budget allocations.
+These CAPEX challenges require re-balancing of portfolios, and re-assessment of investment options and capital budget allocations.

 Inflation Impact on Capital Allocation

 Interest rate rises are primarily motivated by an urgent need to temper raging inflation expectations in a global economy that was running too hot.
 Inflation has been driven by temporary pent-up demand and supply side constraints, but also excessive quantitative easing in economies awash with pandemic induced payments and exceptionally low interest rates.
 It is unlikely to subside any time soon, with inflation expectations the highest in decades.

 The impact on capital allocation is felt in the re-evaluation of both input costs and returns.
 What are the realistic labor costs of the project likely to be now?
 Will we be able to increase the price of this new product offering?
 Where inflation expectations have been factored into all business case assumptions, the revaluation of the portfolio may be easy.
 But many of us have forgotten to take inflation seriously, and that oversight is now coming home to roost as many projects begin to experience cost blow-outs.

 The Impact of Increased Energy Prices